DThornz/Endothelial-Cell-Model/README.md

 1. Install via mlapp file

 	a.
 Download EndoCellAppInstall.mlappinstall

 	b.
 Open using MATLAB 2016a or greater

 	c.
 App should install easily and be accesible in the apps panel along the main MATLAB bar.

-2. Install via external executable (work in progress)
+2. Install via external executable

+	a.
+Download EndoCellInstaller.exe

+	b.
+Right click and select "Run as Administrator"

+	c.
+You will be prompted to install the application, accept. ci.
+If you do not have MATLAB Runtime Component installed it will be downloaded for you (~700 MBs)

+	d.
+The Endothelial Cell app icon should appear on your desktop and can be run from there easily.